blender/blender/source/gameengine/PyDoc/bge.types.rst

    .. attribute:: state

       The controllers state bitmask.
-This can be used with the GameObject's state to test if the controller is active. **type** int bitmask
+This can be used with the GameObject's state to test if the controller is active.

+      :type: int bitmask

    .. attribute:: sensors

-      A list of sensors linked to this controller. **type** sequence supporting index/string lookups and iteration.
+      A list of sensors linked to this controller.

+      :type: sequence supporting index/string lookups and iteration.

       .. note:: The sensors are not necessarily owned by the same object.
       .. note:: When objects are instanced in dupligroups links may be lost from objects outside the dupligroup.

    .. attribute:: actuators

-      A list of actuators linked to this controller. **type** sequence supporting index/string lookups and iteration.
+      A list of actuators linked to this controller.

+      :type: sequence supporting index/string lookups and iteration.

       .. note:: The sensors are not necessarily owned by the same object.
       .. note:: When objects are instanced in dupligroups links may be lost from objects outside the dupligroup.

    .. attribute:: useHighPriority

-      When set the controller executes always before all other controllers that dont have this set. **type** bool
+      When set the controller executes always before all other controllers that dont have this set.

+      :type: boolen

       .. note:: Order of execution between high priority controllers is not guaranteed.